Skip to main content

 2. Exclude patterns are applied

-3. File metadata is collected (size, modified time)
+3. File metadata is collected (size, modified time, POSIX permissions, ownership, birth time, file flags, and extended attributes)

 4. The entry is passed to the backup engine